Pixel-Inconsistency Modeling for Image Manipulation Localization: Conclusions and Future Work

 \section{Conclusions and Future Work}

 This paper presented a generalized and robust image manipulation localization model by capturing pixel inconsistency in forgery images.
 The method is underpinned by a two-stream pixel dependency modeling framework for image forgery localization.
 It incorporates a novel masked self-attention mechanism to model the global pixel dependencies within input images effectively.
-Additionally, two customized convolutional modules, the Central Pixel Difference Convolution (CPDC) and the Radial Pixel Difference Convolution (RPDC), better capture pixel inconsistency artifacts within local regions.
+Additionally, two customized convolutional modules, the Central Difference Convolution (CDC) and the Radial Difference Convolution (RDC), better capture pixel inconsistency artifacts within local regions.
 We find that modeling pixel interrelations can effectively mine intrinsic forgery clues.
-To enhance the overall performance, Learning-to-Weight Modules (LTW) complementarily combines global and local features.
+To enhance the overall performance, Learning-to-Weight Modules (LWM) complementarily combines global and local features.
 The usage of the dynamic weighting scheme can lead to a better feature fusion, contributing to a more robust and generalized image forgery localization.

 Furthermore, a novel Pixel-Inconsistency Data Augmentation (PIDA) that exclusively employs pristine images to generate augmented forgery samples, guides the focus on pixel-level artifacts.
 The proposed PIDA strategy can shed light on improving the generalization for future forensics research.
 Extensive experimental results demonstrated the state-of-the-art performance of the proposed framework in image manipulation detection and localization, both in generalization and robustness evaluations.
+Our designed model also exhibits outstanding performance on unseen, advanced, and sophisticated manipulation images, underscoring its potential in challenging real-world scenarios.
 The ablation studies further validated the effectiveness of the designed components.

 While our method is robust against unseen image perturbations, it remains susceptible to recapturing attacks.
 This vulnerability stems from the framework's primary objective: to identify pixel inconsistency artifacts resulting from the disruption of CFA regularity during the manipulation process.
 Recapturing operations reintroduce the pixel dependencies initially constructed during the demosaicing process, concealing the pixel inconsistency artifacts and leading to failed forgery detection.
 In future research, developing an effective recapturing detection module becomes a crucial research direction to ensure more secure manipulation detection.